The Path to Peace: How Yoga Nurtures Mental Wellness

 Neurological Effects

 Neuroscientific research provides insights into the mechanisms underlying yoga's beneficial effects on the brain.
-Studies using neuroimaging techniques such as MRI have found that regular yoga practice can lead to structural changes in the brain, including increased gray matter volume in regions associated with emotional regulation, memory, and self-awareness.
+Studies using neuroimaging techniques such as MRI have found that regular yoga practice can lead to structural changes in the brain, including increased grey matter volume in regions associated with emotional regulation, memory, and self-awareness.
 These structural changes are correlated with improvements in cognitive function, mood regulation, and stress resilience.
 Additionally, yoga has been found to modulate neurotransmitter levels and neuroendocrine activity, further contributing to its therapeutic effects on mental health.

 Research Findings